Kabir Rafi: Career

 In Hyderabad, Rafi was given several jobs in the production of film soundtracks for various film and music directors.
 He also worked as a vocalist.
 The composer and singer Chakri allegedly encouraged Rafi early in his career.
 In 2009, Rafi collaborated with composer Jeevan Thomas for four years in music production.

-From 2011 to 2015, Rafi was placed under observation and worked as a member of the team led by music director Jeevan Thomas in the soundtrack production of the movies Kuberulu, First love (2013) and Yavvanam Oka Fantasy (2015).
-He was also presented with the opportunity to record tracks in Telugu, Kannada and Hindi as playback singer for a few movies.
+From 2011 to 2015, Rafi was placed under observation, and worked as a member of the team led by music director Jeevan Thomas in the soundtrack production of the movies Kuberulu, First love (2013) and Yavvanam Oka Fantasy (2015).
+He was also presented with the opportunity to record tracks in Telugu, Kannada and Hindi as a playback singer for a few movies.

-Rafi gave stage performances as singer for numerous events.
+Rafi gave stage performances as a singer for numerous events.
 In 2014, he completed his first movie, Manasu Palike Maya Prema, and released the audio track of the feature.
 In 2016, his independent film Parinayam was released.
 The audio of his second feature film, Komali, was released in 2017 in Kannada.
-As of 2025, Rafi completed over 200 projects since 2015, for short films, independent films, web series, feature films, and commercials.
+As of 2025, Rafi has completed over 200 projects, spanning short films, independent films, web series, feature films, and commercials.
 Several of his productions have gained critical acclaim, such as: Mana Mugguri Love Story, Mrs Subbalaxmi, Konchan Istam Chaala Kastam, I Hate You, Aa Gang Repu (Part 1 and 2), Maa Naana Kosam, Pilli Kalla Papa, Oye Nandu, and Atu itu nuvvey.
 Some of his most popular short films include: She, Musalman, Papa, Anandmaaye, Chotu, and Karmama.

-Rafi's YouTube channel has approximately 100 million views, which makes it the most-viewed YouTube music channel in the short film category from 2015 to 2022 in India.

-Rafi's upcoming projects yet to be released between 2025 and 2026 include Akara and Love Again.
+Rafi's upcoming projects that are yet to be released include Akara and Love Again.